How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Create a legally legally sound Demand Promissory Note for Arkansas that includes all required terms under Arkansas promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Arkansas law governs promissory notes with specific usury limits and enforcement rules that secures both lender and obligor.
 The usury limit in Arkansas is 17% maximum.
-Lenders have 5 years to file suit to collect on a promissory note in Arkansas.
+For a demand note in Arkansas, the 6-year limitation period runs from the date demand for payment is made.
 Arkansas law requires 3 specific elements in a valid promissory note.

 Arkansas Promissory Note Requirements